Sean Parker (footballer)

-Sean Parker (born 5 September 1997) is an Italian professional footballer who plays as a forward for club Pergolettese.
+Giulio Sean Parker Articoli (born 5 September 1997) is an Italo English professional footballer who plays as a forward for club Sorrento on loan from Lecco.

 Club career

-Born in Ronciglione, from English father and Italian mother, started his senior career for San Nicolò in Serie D.
+Born in Ronciglione, to an English father and an Italian mother, Parker started his senior career at San Nicolò in Serie D.

 On 29 January 2019, he joined Serie C club Pro Patria as a free agent.
-On 25 August 2021, he extended his contract until 2023.
+On 25 August 2021, his contract was extended until 2023.

 On 29 July 2024, Parker signed a contract with Pergolettese for one season, with an option for a second.